davidsntg/dawlysd.github.com/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Hi !!!
-My name is David Santiago &amp; I am passionate about infrastructure, automation and network!!</p>
+<p>Hello!
+My name is David Santiago, and I have a deep passion for infrastructure, automation, and networking!</p>

-<p>I live in the countryside near Clermont-Ferrand, in France.
-I work for Microsoft as a Cloud Solution Architect, my role is to support our customers to take advantage of Azure.</p>
+<p>I am currently employed by Microsoft as a Cloud Solution Architect.
+In my role, I assist our clients in leveraging the benefits of Azure.</p>

 </div>